 Specialization: A deep focus on solving specific healthcare challenges, rather than offering a generic AI tool.

-This first group of companies is focused on the critical area of patient access and AI scribes.
-These solutions are designed to alleviate the administrative burden on clinicians by automating calls, documentation, and other time-consuming tasks.
+This first group of companies is focused on the critical areas of patient access, administrative automation, and clinical documentation.
+These solutions are designed to alleviate the administrative burden on clinicians by automating calls, documentation, and other time consuming tasks.
 By seamlessly integrating into the clinical environment, these tools allow healthcare professionals to focus more on patient interaction and care, ultimately improving both the provider and patient experience.
 This is especially valuable for specialty group practices.

 What it powers: High‑volume scheduling, benefits/eligibility checks, prior auth status and initiation, claims and denials follow‑up, managed end to end by specialized agents.